 Did you know?

-According to the Centers for Disease Control and Prevention, chronic sleep deprivation is linked to many health conditions including type 2 diabetes, heart and blood vessel disease, obesity, and depression.
+Centers for Disease Control and Prevention, chronic sleep deprivation is linked to many health conditions including type 2 diabetes, heart and blood vessel disease, obesity, and depression.

 Because sleeping naked can help increase your overall sleep quality, it can also improve your skin.
 One small study looked at whether poor sleep limited the skin’s ability to heal from a small wound.